Summary

 | PSM | eBay Server Metrics | 25 | ~27.8% | High anomaly rate, noisy labels |

-Practical Guide: Choosing the Right Model for Your Problem
+Practical Guide: Choosing the Right Model for the Problem

-With so many available models, the selection decision can feel overwhelming.
-Here’s a practical decision framework based on real-world constraints:
+With so many available models, selection can be challenging.
+The following decision framework draws on real-world constraints:

 Decision Framework

-- Yes (100+ labeled anomalies): Fine-tune a supervised or semi-supervised model.
+- Yes (100 or more labelled anomalies): Fine-tune a supervised or semi-supervised model.
 Consider fine-tuning MOMENT or training DCdetector with the labels guiding threshold selection.

 - No: Use unsupervised methods.
-Continue to next question.
+Proceed to the next question.

-Is this a new deployment with no historical training data?
+Is the deployment new, with no historical training data?

 - Yes: Use a foundation model (Chronos, TimesFM, or MOMENT) in zero-shot mode.
-You’ll get competitive detection immediately without any training.
+Competitive detection is available immediately without training.

-- No (ample historical data): Train a specialized model for best performance.
-Continue to next question.
+- No (ample historical data): Train a specialised model for best performance.
+Proceed to the next question.

-- Univariate (single metric): STL decomposition + thresholding is hard to beat for simplicity and interpretability.
+- Univariate (single metric): STL decomposition with thresholding is difficult to beat for simplicity and interpretability.
 For higher accuracy, use Matrix Profile or an LSTM autoencoder.

 - Multivariate (many correlated metrics): Use Anomaly Transformer, DCdetector, or GDN to capture inter-metric correlations.

-- Real-time (sub-second): Avoid transformer models for inference.
+- Real time (sub-second): Avoid transformer models at inference.
 Use Isolation Forest, streaming Matrix Profile (via STUMPY), or lightweight LSTM models.

-- Near-real-time (seconds to minutes): Any model is feasible with proper infrastructure.
+- Near real time (seconds to minutes): Any model is feasible with appropriate infrastructure.

-- Batch (hourly/daily): Prioritize accuracy over speed.
+- Batch (hourly or daily): Prioritise accuracy over speed.
 Use the most capable model available.

 Implementation: Building an Anomaly Detection Pipeline

-A production anomaly detection system involves more than just a model.
-Here’s the full pipeline architecture:
+A production anomaly detection system involves more than the model alone.
+The full pipeline architecture is as follows:

 # Complete anomaly detection pipeline with Chronos